-The Authority would implement mitigation to reduce permanent impacts on the floodway of Llagas Creek near east Gilroy under Alternative 3.
-HYD-MM#2 will require the proposed Llagas Creek bridge near Holsclaw Road near East Gilroy bridge to be designed and constructed to pass the 100-year flood without increasing water surface elevations.
+The Authority would implement mitigation to reduce permanent impacts on the floodway of Llagas Creek near east Gilroy under Alternative 3 as well as the floodplain of Guadalupe River under Alternative 4.
+HYD-MM#2 would require the proposed Llagas Creek bridge near Holsclaw Road near East Gilroy bridge to be designed and constructed to pass the 100-year flood without increasing water surface elevations.
 Potential design solutions include optimizing the design of the bridge, providing additional channel/floodplain widening, and dredging the channel to maintain existing 100-year water surface elevations.
 The design would be coordinated with and approved by the SCVWD and NRCS through a permitting process.
 Therefore, the impact would be less than significant after mitigation.
+HYD-MM#3 would require the proposed Guadalupe River bridge in San